enketo/blog/_posts/2015-05-19-install-enketo.md

 exit
 ```

-**Test**: You should now be able to login as 'enketo' (instead of 'root') without being asked for a password and have sudo privileges.
+**Test**: You should now be able to login as 'enketo' (instead of 'root') without being asked for a password and have sudo privileges with a password.

 OS X and Linux users (change the IP address):